openl2m/openl2m/docs/what_is_new.rst

 :doc:`Please read the release notes for more details on each release. <releases/index>`

 * v3.3 adds support for Arista devices via SNMP.
 Also read MPLS VRF info via SNMP on devices and interfaces that support it.
+SNMP now supports authencation up to SHA-512 and privacy up to AES-256.

 * v3.2 adds a Dark theme, and uses the Bootstrap 5.3 framework for improved web accesibility.
   Also adds a basic admin rest api.
 Device info tab now shows last access and change dates and use counts.